 Here’s a lowdown for the methods you can use to increase difficulty on dumbbell lifts:

 - Wrist weights.
 These can be strapped to the wrists to add weight to your current dumbbells.
 Multiple weights can be strapped to your wrist to create the desired resistance.
-These Fragraim wrist weights (click here to see reviews) are made from heavy duty cotton and velcro, and go up to 7.5lbs per weight.
+These Fragraim wrist weights are made from heavy-duty cotton and velcro, and go up to 7.5lbs per weight.

 - Magnetic microplates.
 These are magnetic weight plates that stick to the ends of your dumbbells to increase resistance.
 Platemate is a reputable company.
 They make microplates that weigh 0.25lbs, 0.50lbs, and 1.25lbs per plate.
 They work well on all uncoated dumbbells and even work on some urethane-coated dumbbells (check the reviews to be sure).

 - Resistance bands.
-These can be wrapped around the handles of your dumbbells to increase the resistance.
-I use the Undersun bands (see reviews here) which offer one of the highest resistance levels on the band market.
+These can be wrapped around the handles of your dumbbells to increase resistance.
+I use the Undersun bands (check out my review here) which offer one of the highest resistance levels on the band market.
 They also come with a lifetime warranty (not seen on any other brand).
 You can even use them as a standalone way to train the whole body.
 If that’s something you’re interested in, I’d recommend getting some cheap gloves like the Ihuans to protect your hands from friction burn.